jenshenrik/yarr/README.md

 Press `Enter` when standing on stairs to descend deeper into the dungeon.

+`Alt+Enter` toggles fullscreen, although maybe not on all screens...

 ## To-do
 Find some way to make it pirate themed...